rash-sh/rash/rash_book/src/contributing.md

 this enables us to remove leveldb from the codebase.
 ```

-The format can be described more formally as follows:
+We can define the format more formally as follows:

 ```text
 <area>: <what changed>